 There is no shortage of apple tree pests.
 In addition to a myriad of insects, there are maggots and worms that enjoy the fruit, often taking up residence while the fruit is still on the tree.

 Perhaps the biggest animal pests are deer.
 They love apples just like you and me.
 If deer are present in your area, you need to protect low-hanging fruit from them.
 And, deer will go up on their two rear legs with the front legs hanging on the braces.
 So, low-hanging fruit is several feet up.
 There are several ways to protect your apple trees from deer.
 See Deer Control Protection.

 For a safe and effective application for fruit tree sprays, make sure to:

 Follow the instructions on the label for the insecticide you use.

 Wear protective clothing at all times.
-This includes a mask so you don’t
+This includes a mask, so you don’t inhale the spray.

 Wash all clothing and tools after use.

 Wait the minimum days required (see instruction label) after spraying before eating them.